SzymonSG/OAuth2.0-Example/README.md

 - **OAuth Authorization-Server** port 9000

 ### In overview shorts application work:
-1. Client call the authorization request request to get some resources.
+**1. Client call the authorization request request to get some resources.**
 ```http
   GET /api/users
 ```
-2. Next call the authorization-server.
-That particular API that has to be autheticated by Cutom Authorization Server wchich handle all authorization API-s.
-You will be redirect to this URI:
+**2. Next call the authorization-server.
+That particular API that has to be autheticated by Cutom Authorization Server wchich handle all authorization API-s.** You will be redirect to this URI:
-**/auth-server:9000/login** Where user should passing your crednetials:
+**/auth-server:9000/login** Where user should passing your credentials:

 <img src="images/3.PNG">

-3. After succesfull login.
-User will have to give the consent to use particular scopes -api.read.
-Like below:
+**3. After succesfull login.
+User will have to give the consent to use particular scopes -api.read.** Like below:

 **Scopes**- *they are use to specify exatly the reason for which acces to resoreces.*